Last updated: 26th May 2017.

 Knowing the ridiculous things that always seem to happen to me, I knew that there was no way I’d be able to successfully ride a camel without having a near-death experience.

-Which is why I was completely astonished to find myself gracefully hopping on top of the camel with perfect poise and courage, and not freaking out.
+Which is why I was completely astonished to find myself gracefully hopping on top of the camel with perfect poise and courage while not having a panic attack.

 Hey, I’m good at camel riding!

 For the next two hours we rode deeper into the desert.
-I soon realised that although riding a camel on flat surfaces is a piece of cake, going up and down sand dunes is an absolute nightmare.
+I soon realised that although riding a camel on flat surfaces is a piece of cake, going up and down sand dunes is a bit of a nightmare.

-You see, when you’re sat on a camel and start going down the steep edge of a sand dune, every step it takes drops its feet instantly about half a metre into the sand.
+You see, when you’re sat on a camel and start going down the steep edge of a sand dune, every step it takes has its feet sinking immediately into the sand.

-And to climb up a sand dune camels do some some sort of strange gallop that had my metal handle bashing into my ribs and camera as I fought to stay upright.
+Whereas to climb up a sand dune, camels perform some some sort of gallop that had my camera banging against my ribs as I fought to stay upright.

 This was a lot harder than it looked.